bra1nDump/rayaCodingChallenge/README.md

 - [x] Remove arbitrary loads (allow only one domain)
 - [x] Watch out for force unwraping (in http client `URL` creation it would be ok, but in `URLSession` extension this is bad, since this no guarantees on string url passed)
 - [x] Make sure queries with special symbols get handled correctly (good place for unit test?)
-- [ ] Make sure final submission works by cloning and running a fresh project
+- [x] Make sure final submission works by cloning and running a fresh project
+- [ ] Try moving popever outside of navigation view.
+If that was the problem that it really sucks that the framework doesnt throw an error when one attempts to use a popover from a subview of `NavigationView`

 ## Extra